HOME WISE Uranium Project > Mining & Milling > Issues > Issues at Operating Uranium Mines and Mills - Canada >

 Following a public hearing held on June 29, 2005, the Canadian Nuclear Safety Commission (CNSC) announced on July 12, 2005, its conclusion that COGEMA Resources Inc.’s (COGEMA) proposed Sue E Project, taking into account identified mitigation measures, is not likely to cause significant adverse environmental effects.

-> Download Record of Proceedings, Including Reasons for Decision, July 12, 2005 external link (PDF)
+> Download Record of Proceedings, Including Reasons for Decision, July 12, 2005 (PDF)

 CNSC invites comment on screening report concerning environmental assessment of McClean Lake - Sue E project